google_assistant integration allows you to control things via Google Assistant on your mobile, tablet or Google Home device.

 - Generate a new API key.

-- Again, create a new project in the developer console.
+- Again, create a new project in the Actions on Google console.
 Described above.
 But at the step ‘Build under the Actions SDK box’ choose your newly created project.
 By this, they share the same

 When using NGINX, ensure that your